 Adult-use Nursery License

 The New York cannabis nursery license is a niche cultivation-based license type that allows producing only clones, immature plants, seeds, and other agricultural products used during the planting, propagation, and cultivation of cannabis by license holders authorized to cultivate mature cannabis plants.
 An Adult-use cultivator may hold up to one nursery license.
-Also, 50 percent of the allocation for this license type is intended to go to applicants who fit the social and economic equity requirements.
+New York’s goal is to issue 50% of adult-use licenses to social equity applicants.

 Adult-use Distributor License

 An Adult-use Distributor License allows for the wholesale of any cannabis product for which a license is required.
 This includes cultivated products as well as manufactured products.
 This license type allows the license holder to acquire, transport, distribute, and sell cannabis from the licensed premises to adult-use retail, on-site consumption, and adult-use delivery licensees.
 Distribution license holders may not simultaneously hold or have interest in an Adult-use cannabis retail license.

 The New York cannabis Micro-Business license allows for limited size cultivation, processing, distribution, and the retail dispensing of cannabis and cannabis-derived products.
 This is the only new license type under the Adult-use program that is allowed to have a fully vertical business and was not previously licensed under the medical program.
 The specific limitations on the canopy as well as plant count have not been finalized at this time.
 Cannabis micro-business license holders cannot hold ownership or interest in another New York cannabis license type.
 This license type will have a specific percentage of allocation for social and economic equity applicants, which has not been finalized.

 Adult-use Retail Dispensary